Clarifying Differences in Medical Terminology

-Since medical terminology is characterised by numerous diastratic variations, YourTerm MED project can help in reaching a sustainable effective medical policy and practice for medicine all over the world and will reinforce communication not only between health-care professionals and their patients, but also for promoting medical policies, discoveries, and treatments all over the world.
+Due to the numerous diastratic variations of medical terminology, this project can help in reaching a sustainable effective medical policy and practice for medicine and will reinforce communication not only between health-care professionals and their patients, but also for promoting medical policies, discoveries, and treatments all over the world.